NixOS/nix-pills/pills/04-basics-of-language.md

     nix-repl> with longName; a + b
     7

-That\'s it, it takes an attribute set and includes symbols from it in the scope of the inner expression.
+That's it, it takes an attribute set and includes symbols from it in the scope of the inner expression.
 Of course, only valid identifiers from the keys of the set will be included.
 If a symbol exists in the outer scope and would also be introduced by the `with`, it will *not* be shadowed.
 You can however still refer to the attribute set:

     nix-repl> let a = 10; in with longName; a + b
     14